 At least 3,000 hours of combined practicum and internship hours are required for graduation.
-Half (1,500) of these hours will result from practicum placements (500 of which must be in direct service) and 1,500 will result from the predoctoral internship.
+At least 1,500 of these hours will be from practicum placements (500 of which must be in direct service).
+At least 1,500 will be from the predoctoral internship.
 Students are encouraged to acquire hours in excess of the minimum requirement for both categories if feasible.
 All minimum practicum hours must be successfully completed prior to beginning internship.